BrianHicks/elm-csv/README.md

 -->     ]
 ```

-However, in an effort to avoid a common problem with `elm/json` ("how do I decode records with more than 8 fields?") this library also exposes a [pipeline-style decoder](https://package.elm-lang.org/packages/NoRedInk/elm-json-decode-pipeline/latest/) for records:
+However, in an effort to avoid a common problem with `elm/json` ("How do I decode a record with more than 8 fields?") this library also exposes a pipeline-style decoder ([inspired by `NoRedInk/elm-json-decode-pipeline`](https://package.elm-lang.org/packages/NoRedInk/elm-json-decode-pipeline/latest/)) for records:

 ```elm
 import Csv.Decode as Decode exposing (Decoder)